USStateDept/State-TalentMAP-API/SETUP.md

 Viewing `localhost:8000` should serve you with Swagger documentation on the API.

 For production, it is recommended to set up uwsgi settings, which fall outside of the scope of this document.

+#### Deployment
+The application runs via WSGI in deployment.
+To support this, environment variables can be found in `EXAMPLE_setup_environment.sh` and should be modified to the particular deployment's specifications and saved as `setup_environment.sh` as this is where the application, when run in wsgi mode, will look for the environment variables.